 The second type of pide, which we are concerned with here, is a Turkish flatbread with delicious toppings.
 It’s usually shaped into a long oval and topped with simple ingredients.
 The sides are then folded in to achieve an elongated boat shape.
 Less commonly, it may also be closed altogether before being baked in a hot wood fired stone oven.

 As ever, Turks enjoy their traditional flavourings.
-Most places offer a choice between cheese filling, meat & vegetable filling, spinach filling or minced meat filling.
+Most places offer a choice between cheese filling, meat & vegetable filling (such as this one), spinach filling or minced meat filling.

 In other words, the similarities to pizza are indisputable.